What are the protections against click fraud?

 Prevention Tips

-- Keep your contact email up-to-date to receive our automated alerts on invalid clicks
+• Keep your contact email up-to-date for our notification message on suspicious activities

 Monitoring your own Account